Bill Kenny (singer): Activism and civil rights

 Throughout his life, Kenny was known for his actions against racism and his involvement in his community.
 In 1945, in an interview with the Baltimore Afro-American newspaper, he expressed his dislike of James Eastland, Theodore G. Bilbo and "all of the rest of the whites who reside in the South and North for that matter, that thrive daily on discriminatory practices against my race".
 Kenny went on to say:

 As a loyal American citizen, I believe in America, but I am a complete alien where democracy is concerned.
 To the white man while I am on the stage, I am Mr. Bill Kenny.
 But when I am on the streets and still wear my colored face, I am no higher nor lower than the scum of this earth so far as he is concerned.
 On the other hand, after he learns of me, he immediately thinks differently because he feels that I have money.
 I am now wondering what Gen. MacArthur can teach the Japs about democracy when MacArthur knows nothing of that which he expects to teach Japan.
-If the American's set about to teach the kind of democracy practiced here in America, this entire world in time, will be full of low ideals because there can be no crime committed by man lower than that of taking away the rights of an individual or a people.
+If the Americans set about to teach the kind of democracy practiced here in America, this entire world in time, will be full of low ideals because there can be no crime committed by man lower than that of taking away the rights of an individual or a people.
 The Americans have since the beginning robbed the colored man of his legitimate rights, and this is a low crime.

 In 1949 Bill Kenny made headlines when he spoke out against racism and the "southern bugaboos of prejudice".
 Here is an excerpt from an article in the June 22, 1949, Miami Beach newspaper:

 An event that will go down in radio history took place over station WGBS in Miami Beach recently, when Barry Gray, the vituperant disc jockey, invited Bill Kenny, leader of the Ink Spots, to be his guest on the station.